 - Two unmarried adults living in the same home who are parents of a mutual child

 Each member of the Food Stamp household must be an U. S. Citizen or an immigrant admitted to the United States under a specific immigration status.
-Citizens and eligible immigrants must also meet all other Food Stamp Program eligibility requirements to receive assistance.
+Residents and eligible immigrants must also meet all other Food Stamp Program eligibility requirements to receive assistance.

 Households may have $2,000 in countable resources, such as a bank accounts.
 Households may have $3,000 if at least one person is age 60 or older or disabled.
 Certain resources are not counted, such as a home and surrounding property, and the resources of people who receive Supplemental Security Income (SSI) or Work First.
 Please note that vehicles are not countable resources.